one1189/wonder-walkers/README.md

 ### Font

 The font for the website remains present throughout with no deviation.
-The font chosen was “Encode sans” weight 300.
+The font chosen was "Encode sans” weight 300.
 I feel the text is readable throughout the site, but perhaps the font size could have been bigger for larger screens.